If you’re like most people, you’ve probably been spending a lot of time at home recently.

-If you don’t have the time or patience to take the Decluttering Challenge, don’t worry!
-You can still do any number of these decluttering projects in your own time, and in any order.
-Plus, however long you decide to participate for is entirely up to you.
+If you don’t have the time or patience to take the Declutter Challenge, don’t worry!
+You can still do any number of these decluttering projects in your own time, in any order, and you don’t have to worry about sticking to any specific decluttering calendar.

 LoadUp’s 14-Day Decluttering Challenge